dbcook/cave-servo/servo_controller/design_docs/MaxPCB4_DB15_pinout.md

 ## GPS Connection

 In my implementation the DB15 is going to be dedicated to connecting an Adafruit Ultimate GPS module.
-If other pins from the DB15 are wanted for things other than the GPS, the connections will be accessed in a different way (e.g. soldering leads to the back of the board as has been done for the ST4 analog rate input) so that there will not be multiple external devices attached to the DB15.
+If pins from the DB15 are wanted for things other than the GPS, the connections will be accessed in a different way (e.g. soldering leads to the back of the board as for the ST4 analog rate input) so that there will not be multiple external devices attached to the DB15.

 The GPS module will have an external Pulse GPSGB1330 active antenna mounted on top of the panel, since the module's built-in antenna will not be of much use when sitting with a metal panel between it and the sky.